Q & A

 Can I buy or rent a Well Water Finders unit?

-We are currently in the early stages of commercial manufacturing, with our first production units expected to be available for lease.
+We're in the early stages of commercial manufacturing, with our first production units expected to be available for lease.
+These systems will be offered to qualified professionals and organizations - developers, engineering firms, and groundwater-focused teams.
+If you're interested in leasing, contact us and we'll notify you as units become available.